althonos/pyrodigal/docs/guide/outputs.rst

 -----

-Use `Genes.write_genes` to write the nucleotide sequences of all the genes found by Pyrodigal to a file or a file-like object:
+Use `Genes.write_genes` to write the nucleotide sequences of all the genes found by Pyrodigal to a file or a file-like object, similar to ``prodigal -d``:

 .. code:: python